pantheon-systems/documentation/source/content/guides/pagerduty/01-introduction.md

 ---
 title: Incident Management
 subtitle: Introduction
-description: Configure uptime monitors with New Relic&reg; to automatically open an incident in PagerDuty and notify whoever's on-call, following a set escalation path.
+description: Configure uptime monitors with New Relic to automatically open an incident in PagerDuty and notify whoever's on-call, following a set escalation path.
 layout: guide
 contenttype: [guide]
 categories: [optimize]